wpmetabox/docsv2/docs/tutorials/category-thumbnails.md

 ## Before getting started

-In addition to using the [Meta Box Core Plugin](https://metabox.io/), make sure you already have these extensions:
+In addition to [Meta Box](https://metabox.io/), make sure you already have these extensions:

 * [Meta Box Builder](https://metabox.io/plugins/meta-box-builder/): It provides UI to create custom fields;
 * [MB Term Meta](https://metabox.io/plugins/mb-term-meta/): It allows to create of custom fields for categories or taxonomies;